 The Novice level is performed all on-leash and tests the dog and handler's skills with basic obedience exercises.
 The Intermediate level has been added as an optional bridge between Novice and Advanced levels.
 Just as in Novice, the Intermediate level is still performed all on-leash, but a few more difficult exercises are added.
 The Advanced level of competition follows the same format as the Intermediate level except the Advanced level will contain a jump, and all exercises are performed off-leash.
 The Excellent level is also off-leash and adds more exercises of increasing difficulty; this level concludes with a brief sit-stay while the handler retrieves and puts the leash back on the dog.
 The Masters level is a new class that is performed off-leash with new exercises that either reflect traditional obedience skills (e.g. recalls over flat and over jumps) or were created specifically for AKC Rally (e.g. side-by-side 360 degree turns of dog and handler next to each other).

-To get started in Rally please read the rules available on the AKC website, as well as familiarize yourself with all of the signs.
-Then you can find a Rally class near you to begin practicing courses with your ridgeback.
+To get started in Rally please read the rules available on the AKC website, as well as familiarize yourself with all the signs.
+Then you can find a Rally class near you to begin practicing courses with your Ridgeback.